 We found that crowd support significantly affects team performance for both home and away teams.
 Part of this effect is mediated by a referee bias for the home team.
 Furthermore, we found evidence that rather than absolute crowd size, the occupancy rate plays a major role in the size of the effect of crowd support on team performance.
 For high levels of crowd occupancy the difference in points and goals was .514 and .737 whereas for low levels of occupancy the gpa only decreased by .197 for goals and .339 for points.
 We found no evidence for a significant influence of team age and team composition on the relationship between crowd support and team performance.

 Based on these findings marketing managers know that the importance of a filled stadium lies beyond the extra revenue associated with more fans.
-Higher occupancy levels can mean the difference between qualifying for european football or not or the difference between staying up in the highest division and relegation, both with immense financial consequences.
+Higher occupancy levels can mean the difference between qualifying for european football or not , or the difference between staying up in the highest division and relegation, both with immense financial consequences.
 Additionally, this implies that decisions such as moving to a new stadium should only be taken when you are really sure to be able to fill the stadium as much as the current stadium.

 Preface

-In front of you lies the thesis “What are the effects of crowd support on team performance and home advantage”, which aimed to understand the influence of crowd support on team performance and referee making.
+In front of you lies the thesis “What are the effects of crowd support on team performance and home advantage”, which aimed to understand the influence of crowd support on team performance and referee decision making.
 This thesis was written as the final step of completing the master program

 Marketing Analytics at Tilburg University, Tilburg School of Economics and Management.
 The